Netflix/falcor/documentation/paths.md

 ### PathSet Array

 PathSet Syntax Strings expand on the Path Syntax Grammer, adding ranges, and the ability to specify multiple keys or ranges in indexers.
 PathSet Syntax Strings are immediately parsed into PathSet Arrays, which has a run-time cost.
-Any Models which can accept multiple Paths can also accept PathSets.
+Any [Models]{@link http://netflix.github.io/falcor/documentation/model.html} which can accept multiple Paths can also accept PathSets.

 The following PathSet Strings are valid: